 You will then see all the contents of the git repository, inside your folder.

-Now download this custom VVV config file and copy it into the folder, it will provide a custom for VVV that will install 1 WordPress site (you can add more later), as well as PHP 7.3 (the best version yet) and a couple other tools (PHPMyAdmin and a PHP debugging tool) .
+Now download start dating at 30 and copy it into the folder, it will provide a custom for VVV that will install 1 WordPress site (you can add more later), as well as PHP 7.3 (the best version yet) and a couple other tools (PHPMyAdmin and a PHP debugging tool) .

 Now, all we have to do is run the last command, and Vagrant will setup a full virtual server, all the necessary libraries, WordPress and map the new site to a real-looking urlthat we can use in our browser.

 Run in the shell (from the same folder):

 For the full VVV documentation, or in case of errors, head over to the he took down his dating profile.

 Once the process has completed and there are NO errors, the VVV dashboard will display nicely on your browser, simply by going to your local VVV dashboard at http://vvv.test/ or <http://one.wordpress.test (your new local WP site!).

 If you don’t see this screen, then something didn’t work out in the provisioning part of Vagrant.